Mount Morris, New York

 Mount Morris is a town in Livingston County, New York, United States.
 The population was 4,465 at the 2010 census.
-The town and village were named after Robert Morris, a Founding Father of the United States.
+The town and village were named after Robert Morris, an 18th Century slave trader and Founding Father of the United States.

 The town of Mount Morris has a village also called Mount Morris.
 The town is on the western border of the county and is home to part of Letchworth State Park.